This blog has been updated in June 2019

 - Be sure to listen to input on the functionality and accuracy of the Scorecard

 - Even spelling errors show a lack of respect for the quality process so eliminate everything that’s working against QA best practices

 You should also plan to hold calibration sessions with the new QA Scorecard periodically so that everyone involved has the opportunity to identify areas that should be revised or updated for accuracy and effectiveness.

 Collect and analyze data

-Be sure to incorporate QA Scorecard findings in feedback and coaching sessions to directly relate QA components to behaviors and performance.
+Be sure to incorporate the call center scorecard findings in feedback and coaching sessions to directly relate QA components to behaviors and performance.

 Your call center has a huge impact on the company’s brand, making QA a critical component of your operation.
 Designing and using an effective QA Scorecard will go a long way towards meeting perception and customer loyalty goals.
-Designing and implementing a new QA Scorecard is one of the best ways to achieve company goals while ensuring that agents and managers are working effectively and rewarded appropriately.
+Designing and implementing a new call center scorecard is one of the best ways to achieve company goals while ensuring that agents and managers are working effectively and rewarded appropriately.